The Bankrate promise

 Rewards can be redeemed for statement credits to your account

 If you’re specifically looking for a card that helps you save on gas and groceries, you’ll also love the fact that cash back earned with this card is redeemable for statement credits.
 This means that your rewards can be used directly for savings off your bill, essentially saving you 1 percent to 3 percent off everything you buy with the card.

 Other Amex cards for groceries and gas

-If you don’t mind paying an annual fee, there are a few other Amex cards you might consider for higher rewards on groceries and gas: the American Express® Gold Card and the Blue Cash Preferred® Card from American Express, which have an annual fee of $250 and $95, respectively.
+If you don’t mind paying an annual fee, there are a few other Amex cards you might consider for higher rewards on groceries and gas: the American Express® Gold Card and the Blue Cash Preferred® Card from American Express, which have an annual fee of $250 and $95 ($0 intro annual fee for the first year), respectively.
 If you’re spending enough on groceries and gas, you should be able to justify these annual fees.

 The bottom line

 The ability to earn rewards on groceries and gas can provide some relief for your family budget, and the Blue Cash Everyday Card makes the process as easy as possible.
 This is partly due to its exceptional rewards rate, but it’s also based on its lack of an annual fee and intro APR.